sisoe24/Nuke-Tools/README.md

 ![CodeExecution](/resources/images/execute_code.gif)

-## 1.4 Houdini support
+## 1.4.
+Houdini support

 `nukeserversocket >= 1.2.0` works with Houdini!
 Note that, while we still uses Nuke-style installation paths and naming conventions, Nuke itself isn't required.
 Check [nukeserversocket#houdini-installation](https://github.com/sisoe24/nukeserversocket/tree/main?tab=readme-ov-file#122-houdini-installation) for setup instructions.

 ## 1.5.
 Python stubs

-1. Use the command `Nuke: Add Packages` -> `pythonStubs` to add the stubs to your user `python.analysis.extraPaths` setting.
+1. Use the command `Nuke: Add Packages` -> `Python Stubs` to add the stubs to your user `python.analysis.extraPaths` setting.
 The stubs will be located in the `~/.nuke/NukeTools/stubs` directory.
 2. Write `import nuke` into your script and you should see the auto-complete suggestions.

 ![PythonStubs](/resources/images/auto_complete.gif)